RangoGM/ccna-labs/02C Native VLAN mismatch (PKT + CML)/README.md

 ### Notes

+> [!NOTE]
-This lab intentionally introduces a native VLAN mismatch on an IEEE 802.1Q trunk to demonstrate a common configuration issue.
+> - This lab intentionally introduces a native VLAN mismatch on an IEEE 802.1Q trunk to demonstrate a common configuration issue.

-By default, the native VLAN carries untagged frames on a trunk.
+> - By default, the native VLAN carries untagged frames on a trunk.
 When the native VLAN is different on each side of the trunk, untagged traffic may be misinterpreted, leading to potential security and stability risks.

-In this lab, a dedicated VLAN (VLAN 99) is used as the native VLAN on one switch.
+> - In this lab, a dedicated VLAN (VLAN 99) is used as the native VLAN on one switch.
 No end devices are assigned to this VLAN, which helps avoid unintended traffic leakage and misleading connectivity results.

-Although the trunk link remains operational, a native VLAN mismatch condition exists and warning messages may be observed.
+> - Although the trunk link remains operational, a native VLAN mismatch condition exists and warning messages may be observed.

-Best practice is to avoid using a user VLAN as the native VLAN and to explicitly configure and match the native VLAN on both ends of a trunk.
+> - Best practice is to avoid using a user VLAN as the native VLAN and to explicitly configure and match the native VLAN on both ends of a trunk.

 ---